adam-p/yesterday-i-learned/random.md

 1. During prohibition, ["Go ugly early"][urbandictionary 3] was a phrase used by [Harry's Chocolate Shop][harryschocolateshop], a Bar in West Lafayette, IN which called itself a chocolate shop to avoid being known as a bar.
 Their slogan "Go Ugly Early" was the opposite of its real meaning "come pretty late".
 1. [You can microwave quinoa like oatmeal][reddit 52]
 1. "500cals * 7 = 3500cals = 1lb of fat" - Winona
 1. "Kraft" happens to be the German noun for "strength".
 That said, [Kraft Foods](https://en.wikipedia.org/wiki/Kraft_Foods_Inc) has nothing to do with it; it was just James Kraft's name.
+And James Kraft patented processed cheese.
 1. The bauhinia, [Bauhinia × blakeana][wikipedia 166], is sterile.
 Someone has been planting it everywhere.
 1. Three-toed sloths are mostly diurnal, while two-toed sloths are nocturnal.
 Sloths are also known to urinate once a week.
 1. "Shinny" is another word for [pickup hockey][imgur 9].